Uranium from Phosphates

 PhosEnergy, an ion exchange (IX) process, represents a step-change refinement of the old processes.
 It was announced in 2009, offering uranium recovery costs of $25-30 /lb U3O8, compared with historical costs of double this.a A demonstration plant was built in Adelaide, South Australia, and shipped to the USA to operate at a US fertilizer producer, where it was commissioned in May 2012.
 The test campaign with four trials on two feed sources was successful, showing recoveries of over 92% at $20-25/lb operating cost, and with Cameco very fully involved.
 Full evaluation of the project operation with an engineering study was reported in March 2013, and $18/lb operating cost with capital cost of $156 million for a base case 400 t/yr U3O8 plant were quoted.
 Cameco reaffirmed its commitment in subscribing a further $4 million.
 PhosEnergy Ltd (PEL, 27%) and Cameco (73%) are progressing the project through Urtek LLC.

-The process involves taking 27% acid, redox reduction to ferrous iron giving oxidation of uranium, primary IX ,then recycle of acid with improved quality and a secondary IX uranium recovery being much the same as that in Cameco’s US ISL operations, so potential synergy.
-Bottom line of process is 95% U recovery, no radwaste, $18/lb cost, improved acid quality for main plant, $120 million bolt-on plant cost.
+The PhosEnergy process involves taking 27% acid, redox reduction to ferrous iron giving oxidation of uranium, primary IX ,then recycle of acid with improved quality and a secondary IX uranium recovery being much the same as that in Cameco’s US ISL operations, so potential synergy.
+The process achieves 95% U recovery, leaving no radwaste, at $18/lb U3O8 cost, with improved acid quality for the main plant, for $120 million bolt-on plant cost.

 Continuous on-site PhosEnergy demonstration plant operation at the site of an existing US phosphate producer took place over ten weeks to May 2014 with consistent recoveries of over 92% from the filter-grade acid stream.
 The product was shipped to a licensed uranium mill in Wyoming where it was converted into saleable product.
-This phase leads to a preliminary feasibility study, and will underpin a Definitive Feasibility Study (DFS) and be the basis for a full-scale commercial facility, which might be constructed and commissioned within three years of the commencement of a DFS.
+This phase will underpin a definitive feasibility study (DFS) and be the basis for a full-scale commercial facility, which might be constructed and commissioned within three years of the commencement of a DFS.

-As well as the PhosEnergy project, Cameco has been involved independently through its subsidiary Nukem with CF Industries in developing a facility to recover about 400 tU/yr from Florida phosphates.
+As well as the PhosEnergy project, Cameco was involved independently through its subsidiary Nukem with CF Industries in developing a facility to recover about 400 tU/yr from Florida phosphates.

 In the USA eight plants for the recovery of uranium from phosphoric acid have been built and operated since the 1970s (six in Florida, two in Louisiana).
 Plants have also been built in Canada, Spain, Belgium (for Moroccan phosphate), Israel, and Taiwan.

-The potential amount of uranium able to be recovered from WPA phosphoric acid streams is over 11,000 tonnes U per year (global P2O5 production in 2010 was 33.6 Mt).
-The economic benefit will be both in the value of the uranium and in reduced regulatory demands on disposal of low-level radioactive wastes arising from the WPA process.
+The economic benefit of recovering uranium from WPA phosphoric acid streams will be both in the value of the uranium and in reduced regulatory demands on disposal of low-level radioactive wastes arising from the WPA process.
 Estimated uranium production costs will put the new process in the lowest quartile of new uranium production.

 The country has reserves of 1500 Mt phosphates containing up to 140,000 tU.
 At 676,000 t/yr P2O5 production the uranium potential is 135 tU/yr.
 The government is putting out the Qatrana phosphorites for tender to develop, containing 52 Mt phosphate and 22,000 tU with vanadium.

-There is a proposal to mine phosphate from the sea bed on the Chatham Rise, offshore east of the South Island.
+There was a proposal to mine phosphate from the sea bed on the Chatham Rise, offshore east of the South Island.
 An average of 240 ppm uranium occurs in the phosphates, which would be dredged then processed onshore at the rate of about 1.5 million tonnes per year for about 35 years2.
 In February 2015 the NZ Environment Protection Authority refused permission for the Chatham Rock Phosphate Ltd project.

 a.
 The PhosEnergy process was being developed by Uranium Equities Limited (UEQ) through a US registered company, Urtek LLC.
 Cameco secured rights to earn up to a 73% interest in the technology, and initially paid $12.5 of the $16.5 million required for this to UEQ and a further $4.5 million for the founder's 10%.
 UEQ subsequently agreed to pay Cameco a share of that 10%, to hold 27% of the rights for the process.
 Cameco paid a further $4 million in March 2013 to reach 73% share.
 On the basis of its earlier 70% interest, Cameco agreed to provide funding for a minimum of 50% of UEQ’s portion of capital expenditure for the construction of the first commercial plant, repayable out of earnings.
 Cameco and UEQ are seeking commercial arrangements with phosphate producers where the process would provide a technical solution for the recovery of uranium from phosphates.
 The capital required to install the process would be in exchange for off-take from the facility.
 [Back]